learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

     completed = models.BooleanField(default=False)
 ```

-Next, we'll create a serializer to convert our model instances to JSON.
-We now create a new file called serializers.py in the app API folder and add the following code:
+Assuming we want to create an API for your TodoItem model that allows clients to create, read, update, and delete TodoItem instances.
+We may define a serializer class in serializers.py in the app API folder that converts TodoItem instances to JSON.
+We add the following code in serializers.py:

 ``` {python}
 from rest_framework import serializers